sivadurga-web/this-aint-my-last-ride/README.md

 >W A S D : for Player2

 ## For better gaming experience :
-* I hv declared 4 dedicated variables for up down left and right...instead of 2 variables
+* I have declared 4 dedicated variables for up down left and right...instead of 2 variables
 * The collision theory used is pixel perfect rather than distance and AABB .
 Which allows narrow escape for the player.